naoto613/ai_training/README.md

 # my_portfolio
 This is my portfolio site.
 I tried to make AI products.
-Let's enjoy them.
+Please see them.

 # Description
 This site was made by Django.